132nd-etcher/docs/EDLM/index.md

 This section explains why I'm making this proposal in the first place

-#### Into: the build process
+#### Intro: the build process

-Before I can present you with examples, I need to exaplin a few basics about the build process I'm proposing.
+Before I can present you with examples, I need to explain a few basics about the build process I'm proposing.

 Every document lives in its own folder, and is composed of three parts: